 We will use the breadth and depth of our knowledge and experience equitably to meet our shared goals.
 This commitment includes research, opportunities, knowledge and information.
 When sharing information and knowledge, we will use clear and accessible communication so that all partners are working with the same information.
 When we need further expertise, guidance or information, we will work together to ensure that we have the knowledge resources to lead us to thoughtful, informed action.

-NIC community engagement areas of activity describe the ways in which NIC participates in the equitable sharing and creation of knowledge, resources and experiences with community partners.
+NIC community engagement areas of activity describe the current ways in which NIC participates in the equitable sharing and creation of knowledge, resources and experiences with community partners.
 These include:

 Community and NIC engage in applied research to understand community-based issues and develop innovative solutions to address shared challenges.
 NIC is committed to fostering applied research and social innovation projects as fundamental experiential learning opportunities where students develop transferable skills while increasing the college’s contribution toward the socio-economic needs of the community.
 Research equitably involves students, faculty and community throughout the research process.